Where Do Berger Picards Come From?

-The Berger Picard’s name comes the region of Picardy in the north-west of France.
+The Berger Picard’s name comes from Picardy, a region in the northwest of France.
 The Berger Picard is also known as the Picardy Shepherd.
-Picardy is an agricultural region and has miles of rich pastureland.
+Picardy is an agricultural region and has plentiful rich pastureland.
+The breed was used to guard and herd livestock.
 The farmers and cattlemen of the region take pride in their home-grown sheepdog.

 Picard derives its name from “pic” or “pike” which was a long thrusting spear used in battle up until the medieval period.
-Apparently, the farmers and ranchers didn’t always just tend to their sheep and ranches but were also ready to join the military.
+Apparently, the farmers and ranchers didn’t always just tend to their sheep and ranches but were also ready to fight to protect themselves.